Skip to main content

 5. Click on done and then save.

-The system will automatically wildcard any domains you enter, so if you want to exclude any subdomains you will need to specify all the ones to include.
+When specifying domains in the service domains field, the system will automatically wildcard them, so if you want to exclude any subdomains you will need to specify all the ones to include. e.g:

 Multiple domains can be specified if necessary - e.g.

-The leading dot should be included in case your domain should happen to match the tail of someone else's domain - e.g. mine.com could clash with notmine.com where .mine.com would not .
+The dot should be included in case your domain should happen to match the tail of someone else's domain - e.g. mine.com could clash with notmine.com whilst .mine.com would not.

 You must not include domains that you do not own - they may be removed without notice.